 Other concerns for wastewater monitoring include privacy and the potential stigmatization of any population segments, with some believing that monitoring should capture populations of more than 10,000 to maintain enough anonymity.15 Septic systems may also add additional challenges because of nuanced specimen-collection needs.
 Those considerations and perhaps other barriers have resulted in a relatively slow uptake of wastewater monitoring in the United States.

 In addition to molecular testing, other testing types to consider for a comprehensive COVID-19-monitoring system include the following:

-high-touch-surface sampling (studies have indicated that it can detect viral RNA on commonly used surfaces and objects
+- high-touch-surface sampling (studies have indicated that it can detect viral RNA on commonly used surfaces and objects16)

-) genomic sequencing, which can help in understanding the lineage of COVID-19 infection and transmission
+- genomic sequencing, which can help in understanding the lineage of COVID-19 infection and transmission17

 Targeted testing approaches can also help with monitoring mechanisms.
 For example, conducting COVID-19 testing for all customers entering a large public or private business may help detect potential spread and hot spots.
 Coupled with test pooling, that could be an efficacious way to conduct targeted monitoring.